 Sync system time automatically at Windows startup

-Posted on June 19, 2021 Note that this post is older than 3 years and might contain out-of-date information.
-Tags: #windows #technology
+Posted on June 19, 2021 ; this post is older than 3 years and might contain out-of-date information.

-Update: The Windows time sync service is not working reliably.
-It was working fine on my system for a few months but stopped syncing time properly eventually even though it is still being started automatically.
-Feel free to give it a try nonetheless but know that this seems to be another one of Windows’ great unreliable mysteries…
+Update: The solution presented below was working fine on my system for a few months but stopped syncing time eventually even though it is still being started automatically.
+Feel free to give it a try nonetheless as it appears to be working for many other people still but know that this seems to be another one of Windows’ great unreliable mysteries…

 If the mainboard’s battery responsible for storing time dies, it can become an even more annoying problem, because Windows will always start with an ever-growing time skew, which can eventually result in web browsing become a problem due to Windows considering websites’ SSL certificates not yet valid - effectively rendering browsing the majority of web pages impossible!